cloudera-labs/hms-mirror/README.md

                                                  SCHEMA_ONLY, LINKED, SQL, EXPORT_IMPORT, HYBRID,
                                                  COMMON]
  -db,--database <databases>                      Comma separated list of Databases (upto 100).
+ -dbo,--database-only                            Migrate the Database definitions as they exist from
+                                                 LEFT to RIGHT
  -dbp,--db-prefix <prefix>                       Optional: A prefix to add to the RIGHT cluster DB
                                                  Name.
 Usually used for testing.
+ -ds,--dump-source <source>                      Specify which 'cluster' is the source for the DUMP
+                                                 strategy (LEFT|RIGHT).
  -e,--execute                                    Execute actions request, without this flag the
                                                  process is a dry-run.
  -h,--help                                       Help